phillipdavidstearns/tinydragon0/README.md

 1. `sudo apt-get --fix-broken install`
 1. `sudo apt-get update && sudo apt-get update -y && sudo apt-get install xinit`

+#### Setting up the Adafruit Audio Bonnet

+Note: I setup the audio bonnet first, then the display.
+The display installation scripts overwrite /boot/cmdline.txt and /boot/config.txt files.
+This kinds messes up the audio bonnet setup, requiring manual modification of files (documented in their installation instructions).
+It's possible that Adafruit's installation script will overwrite files necessary for the Kuman display to work.

+Some work has to be done to either figure out the ideal setup order to use the installation scripts in a way that they don't interfere or to manually customize the installations for both.
+At present, it seems that to ansible-ize this for bootstrap and setup on unconfigured devices, installation scripts could be run in any order and the final version of files in /boot/ from a completely setup pi could be copied onto the device as a final step.

 #### Enabling Gadget mode (Ethernet over USB)

 1. `cd /boot`